Milogav/voiceControl/README.md

 Tested over python 3.6 and Ubunut 18.04

 ## TODO:
+	- Create a GUI
 	- Add more orders and arguments
 	- Add command table files for other languages (currently only spanish)